 St. Timothy Lutheran Church has 4 different choirs: Chime Choir, Saturday Evening Choir, Folk Choir and Chancel Choir.
 Each Choir is distinctly different and has its own unique attributes:

 Chime Choir is a group of ladies and gentlemen that are very dedicated to playing musical chimes.
-They play the prelude music for the congregation at all three services once a month.
+They play the prelude music for the congregation at both services once a month.
 Chime musicians are always needed.
 The training is easy, and the rewards of accomplishment are numerous.

 Chancel Choir sings at the 10:30 am Sunday morning service.
 The instruments used during the service are piano and the Pipe Organ.
 Since this is a Traditional Lutheran Service, the Choir was given a name that was commensurate with a traditional service.
 The area around the altar reserved for the clergy and the choir, often enclosed by a railing, is called the “Chancel”; hence, the Choir became known as the Chancel Choir.